Customization Is A "PR" Strategy

 This means everyone on a team may have slightly different workouts, or sometimes, massively different workouts, even though the same people train and race the same event.

-The standardized training approach (giving everyone the same workout) is much easier from a coaching perspective, but it's not best.
+The standardized training approach (giving everyone the same workout) is much easier from a coaching perspective, but better options exist.

 Customized training is almost always the best option.